aseemk/aseemk.com/_posts/2021-05-09-joining-cardless-part-1-business.md

 - Backing our cards with a **diversity of lenders**.
 Traditional issuers serve only one part of the credit score spectrum.
 (E.g. Chase targets super-prime, while Capital One targets sub-prime.)
 This becomes a problem when a brand has customers across that spectrum.
 As a startup, we can turn a "weakness" — that we can't afford to lend our own money and need to borrow money ourselves — into a competitive advantage.
 Every time someone applies, we can run an instant auction across multiple lenders to give our customers the best interest rate we can get, ***for every credit score***.
 This'll help us serve hopefully *all* of a brand's customers, giving them access to hopefully the best rates they'll find anywhere.

 - **Experiences that money (literally) can't buy today.** The average American gets only $10/month of rewards value today.
 (Remember that the average American doesn't qualify for top/fancy credit cards.)
 That $10 can buy $10 of value if you have points or miles.
-But the Cavs are excited to offer rewards like getting to meet the team & players, sit on the bench during warm-ups, and maybe even fly on the team jet to an away game someday.
+But the Cavs are excited to offer rewards like getting to meet the players and sitting on the bench during warm-ups.
 These are opportunities that **fans would love** and that **brands could afford**.
 This is again the power of aligned incentives.

 ## Why I joined